dotnet/docs-maui/docs/user-interface/graphics/draw.md

 ## Draw dashed objects

-<xref:Microsoft.Maui.Graphics.ICanvas> objects have a `StrokeDashPattern` property, of type `float[]`.
+<xref:Microsoft.Maui.Graphics.ICanvas> objects have a <xref:Microsoft.Maui.Graphics.ICanvas.StrokeDashPattern> property, of type `float[]`.
 This property is an array of `float` values that indicate the pattern of dashes and gaps that are to be used when drawing the stroke for an object.
 Each `float` in the array specifies the length of a dash or gap.
 The first item in the array specifies the length of a dash, while the second item in the array specifies the length of a gap.
 Therefore, `float` values with an even index value specify dashes, while `float` values with an odd index value specify gaps.

 The following example shows how to draw a dashed square, using a regular dash: